gtyagi2/tag-security/assessments/projects/karmada/self-assessment.md

 ## Security issue resolution

-* Responsible Disclosures Process.
-A outline of the project's responsible disclosures process should suspected security issues, incidents, or vulnerabilities be discovered both external and internal to the project.
-The outline should discuss communication methods/strategies.
-  * Vulnerability Response Process.
-Who is responsible for responding to a report.
-What is the reporting process?
-How would you respond?
-* Incident Response.
-A description of the defined procedures for triage, confirmation, notification of vulnerability or security incident, and patching/update availability.
+### Responsible Disclosures Process

+* The Karmada project's responsible disclosures process is documented in [Karmada's Security Policy](https://github.com/karmada-io/community/blob/main/security-team/SECURITY.md)
+* Security researchers can report vulnerabilities confidentially by emailing [cncf-karmada-security@lists.cncf.io](mailto:cncf-karmada-security@lists.cncf.io).
+* Reporters can expect a response from Karmada project maintainers within 2 business days acknowledging receipt.
+It is the maintainers' responsibility to triage the severity of issues and determine remediation plans.
+* The Karmada project maintains release branches for the most recent three minor releases.
+Applicable fixes, including security fixes, may be backported to those three release branches, depending on severity and feasibility.

+### Incident Response

+TBD Not discussed.

 ## Appendix